traderjoe-xyz/joe-docs/docs/concepts/1-bin-liquidity.md

 ## Liquidity Tracking

-To track liquidity, we use a three level tree in which each node is a 256 bit array represented by a `uint256`.
+To track liquidity, we use a three level trie in which each node is a 256 bit array represented by a `uint256`.
 The bottom level, depth 2, contains $256^3 = 16,777,216$ slots, which contains exact the maximum possible number of bins, $2^{24}$.

 When a bin has liquidity, its slot will contain a 1, otherwise it contains a 0.
 If it contains a 1, then the corresponding slot in its parent will also contain a 1, and likewise, so will the corresponding slot in its grandparent.